sendbird/sendbird-platform-sdk-typescript/README.md

 # ⚠️ Warnings

  1. This library is intended for server to server requests. **Do not use in a browser environment**.
-This SDK uses the Master API Token, which should never be exposed to the outside world like in a webpage or app.
+This SDK uses the Master API Token, which must never be exposed in public environments such as web pages or apps.

 # ⚒️ Prerequisite